 The design of the solar charger helps, with four panels giving a larger charging area than other models.
 It’s rugged enough to survive rough conditions and is backed up by a two-year warranty.

-Although it looks heavy in comparison to other models, that’s due to the added weight of the battery.
+Although it looks heavy compared to other models, that’s due to the added weight of the battery.
 Despite having four panels, it’s smaller and thinner than most of the chargers we’ve reviewed.

 - Compatible with Apple products

 Power: 21W | Folded Size (inches): 6.3 x 11.1 x 1.1 | Weight (lbs) – 1.1